Environmental Policy of EnBW

 Reduction of pollutant emissions

-Reduction of pollutant emissionsSO₂ intensity and NOx intensity The SO₂ intensity and NOx intensity of our own electricity generation decreased in comparison to the previous year by 21.2% to 204 mg/kWh and by 21.7% to 224 mg/kWh, respectively.
-The reduction in these two performance indicators in comparison to the previous year is also due to the increase in generation from renewable energy sources and the lower deployment of our coal power plants as described previously.
-SO₂ intensity and NOx intensity in 2023 were 30.9% and 33.7 % lower in comparison to the reference year 2018, respectively (295 mg/kWh and 337mg/kWh respectively).
-In 2023, we were thus within our target corridors for the reductions in SO₂ intensity and NOx intensity by 2025 in comparison to 2018. |
+Reduction of pollutant emissionsSO₂ intensity and NOx intensity The SO₂ intensity and NOx intensity of our own electricity generation decreased in comparison to the previous year by 42% to 119 mg/kWh and by 20% to 169 mg/kWh, respectively.
+The reduction in these performance indicators in comparison to the previous year is due to the increase in generation from renewable energy sources and the lower deployment of our coal power plants as described previously.
+SO₂ intensity and NOx intensity in 2024 had fallen 60% and 50%, respectively, in comparison to the reference year 2018 (295 mg/kWh and 337 mg/kWh, respectively). |

 Performance indicator